CallumDennisIE/mobile-physio/README.md

 ### Footer:
 The footer is located at the bottom of each page.
 It contains social media links to Instagram, Facebook and Twitter.
 The footer links open in a new tab, to allow the user to remain on the Mobile Physio site without having to navigate back through their search history.
-Footer uses Font Awesome Icons that are widely recognisable with the associated Social Media sites.
+The Footer uses [Font Awesome](https://fontawesome.com/) Icons that are widely recognisable with the associated social media sites.

 <details>
 <summary>Click for Image: Footer - Mobile</summary>